klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 Discuss results, answer research question etc.

 ### Planning
-To make our group work as efficient and agile as possible, we used Scrum.
+To make our group work as efficiently and agile as possible, we used Scrum.
 We planned sprint periods of two weeks, including daily standups and retrospectives at the end of each sprint.
 In order to get an overview of everybody's work progress, we used the platform Jira to create a Scrumboard.
 All of our completed issues from the sprints can be found [here](https://vsparticle-nano.atlassian.net/jira/software/c/projects/NANO/issues).

 ## Courses
 ### DataCamp
 All of the assigned courses on DataCamp have been 100% completed by me, as shown in the screenshots below.
+My DataCamp profile can be found [here.](https://www.datacamp.com/profile/19029454)
 <i> image of account overview and courses </i>

 Please see the content and statement of accomplishement of each course here: